-- I. If the operation of the board of directors matches one of the following conditions, it is required to specify dates, the number of meetings and content of proposals of directors, opinions of all independent directors and response to the opinions of independent directors on the Company: - (I) For matters set in Article 14-3 of the Security Exchange Act: The board of directors convened four meetings in 2022, and the resolution details as Page 73 of the Annual Report. - All independent directors approved the matters set in Article 14-3 of the Security Exchange Act as they were proposed without dissent. - (II) Other resolutions, except for the above-mentioned ones, in the board of directors meeting about which any independent director expresses dissent or reservation and a record or written statement is made: None. - II.
-As for the implementation status of recusal bearing on the interest of a director is involved, the name of the director, proposal, reasons for the recusal, and participation in the voting shall be described: Please see Note 4. - III.
-The Board of Directors' Performance Evaluation: please refer to Note 3, Performance Evaluation Report, and the implementation of the Board of Directors and each functional committee. - IV.
+.
+If the operation of the board of directors matches one of the following conditions, it is required to specify dates, the number of meetings and content of proposals of directors, opinions of all independent directors and response to the opinions of independent directors on the Company:

+(I) For matters set in Article 14-3 of the Security Exchange Act: The board of directors convened four meetings in 2023, and the resolution details as Page 62 of the Annual Report.

+All independent directors approved the matters set in Article 14-3 of the Security Exchange Act as they were proposed without dissent.

+- (II) Other resolutions, except for the above-mentioned ones, in the board of directors meeting about which any independent director expresses dissent or reservation and a record or written statement is made: None. - II.
+As for the implementation status of recusal bearing on the interest of a director is involved, the name of the director, proposal, reasons for the recusal, and participation in the voting shall be described: Please see Note 4.

+III.
+The Board of Directors' Performance Evaluation: please refer to Note 3, Performance Evaluation Report, and the implementation of the Board of Directors and each functional committee.

+- IV.
 Goal for enhancement of board functions (such as the establishment of an audit committee or improvement of information transparency) in the most recent year and the most recent year and assessment of implementation conditions. - (I) To implement corporate governance and enhance the functions of the Board of Directors of the Company while establishing performance targets for better operational efficiency of the Board of Directors, the "Procedures for the Board's Performance Evaluation" was revised on November 7, 2019.
 The performance evaluation of the Board of Directors is carried out once a year.
-There are 16 aspects to evaluate the performance of the Board of Directors as a whole, board members, and the functional committees through questionnaire surveys with evaluation reports; the results of the performance evaluation of the Board of Directors have been submitted to the Board of Directors. - (II) The company has formulated the "Regulations Governing Procedure for Board of Directors Meetings" pursuant to the "Regulations Governing Procedure for Board of Directors Meetings of Public Companies."
-It has entered the directors' attendance at the board meetings on the MOPS and disclosed major resolutions of the Board of Directors on the
+There are 16 aspects to evaluate the performance of the Board of Directors as a whole, board members, and the functional committees through questionnaire surveys with evaluation reports; the results of the performance evaluation of the Board of Directors.